jannekemorin/jannekemorin.github.io/_posts/2020-09-07-hw5-chapter4-and-reflections.md

 #### 4.6 Suggest how an engineer responsible for drawing up a system requirements specification might keep track of the relationships between functional and non-functional requirements.
+According to Chapter 4, Requirements Engineering, functional requirements describe what the system should do while non-functional requirements specify or constrain characteristics of the system.
+After thinking about this a bit, it seems like each non-functional requirement should be mapped to at least one functional requirement that it specifies.
+Many non-functional requirements will support multiple functional requirements.
+Hence, I would suggest that an engineer uses software like AirTable or Notion that can create complex tables for keeping track of relationships between items.
+For example, if a row in the table is taken as a non-functional requirement, a multi-select column could allow the user to input all of the functional requirements it supports.
+This way, using the sorting and filtering functions of the software (AirTable or Notion), the engineer could easily display all non-functional requirements that support a certain requirement or all functional requirements supported by a non-functional requirement.
+This would also provide several other "views" such as a Kanban board that the engineer could use to visualize the requirements as a whole.

 #### 4.7 Using your knowledge of how an ATM is used, develop a set of use cases that could serve as a basis for understanding the requirements for an ATM system.